michaeltheologitis/thucy/README.md

 This project has been created using [nbdev](https://nbdev.fast.ai/) (big shoutout!).

-If you want to contribute first run:
+If you want to develop independently first run:

 ``` sh
 nbdev_install_quarto